digitranslab/jumpstart/docs/versioned_docs/version-2.39.0/data-sources/redis.md

 </div>

-**To connect ToolJet with Redis, you need to provide the following connection details:**
+**To connect JumpStart with Redis, you need to provide the following connection details:**

 - **Host**: The address or hostname of the Redis server
 - **Port**: The port number used by the Redis server (default is 6379)